ElucidataInc/polly-docs/docs/Data Lake.md

 ![Metadata Table](../img/Discover/GTEx_4.png)

 The tab provides a metadata table to check different characterstics of samples.
-Further various parameters of PCA can be adjusted.
+Furthermore various parameters of PCA can be adjusted.

 ![PCA Parameters](../img/Discover/GTEx_5.png)